DPDP Act vs GDPR: 15 Key Differences Every Indian Business Must Know

 GDPR: No specific consent management intermediaries.

-Business Impact: Indian businesses can leverage centralized consent platforms, while European operations require direct consent relationships.
+Indian businesses can leverage centralised consent platforms, while European operations require direct consent relationships.

 14. Record-Keeping Requirements